 What is the City doing to improve the water delivery system in this area?

 Building a new water storage tank.
 This water storage tank was completed in Spring 2022.
-The delivery pipeline is still under construction.
+The delivery pipeline construction was completed in September 2022.

 Beginning design of a new water storage facility.
 Estimated completion Fall 2024.

 Where can I view a full list of approved water transmission and storage capital improvement projects?

 The City publishes a list of approved capital improvement projects on arvada.org.
 Water system projects begin on page 91 in the linked document.

 Why is the water system different in the northwest section of Arvada?